-- 2.30.2.1 The CONTRACTOR shall comply with the requirements in Section 2.23.5 regarding eligibility and enrollment data exchange. - 2.30.2.2 The CONTRACTOR shall submit a Monthly Enrollment/Capitation Payment Reconciliation Report that serves as a record that the CONTRACTOR has reconciled member eligibility data with capitation payments and verified that the CONTRACTOR has an enrollment record for all members for whom the CONTRACTOR has received a capitation payment, and that all members for whom the CONTRACTOR received a CHOICES capitation payment are identified as CHOICES members in the appropriate CHOICES Group on the enrollment record. - 2.30.2.3 The CONTRACTOR shall submit а Quarterly Member Enrollment/Capitation Payment Report in the event it has members for whom a capitation payment has not been made or an incorrect payment has been made.
-This report shall be submitted on a quarterly basis, with a onemonth lag time and is due to TENNCARE by the end of the second month following the reporting period.
+- 2.30.2.1 The CONTRACTOR shall comply with the requirements in Section 2.23.5 regarding eligibility and enrollment data exchange. - 2.30.2.2 The CONTRACTOR shall submit a Monthly Enrollment/Administrative Payment Reconciliation Report that serves as a record that the CONTRACTOR has reconciled member eligibility data with administrative payments and verified that the CONTRACTOR has an enrollment record for all members for whom the CONTRACTOR has received an administrative payment. - 2.30.2.3 The CONTRACTOR shall submit a Quarterly Member Enrollment/Administrative Payment Report in the event it has members for whom an administrative payment has not been made or an incorrect payment has been made.
+This report shall be submitted on a quarterly basis, with a one-month lag time and is due to TENNCARE by the end of the second month following the reporting period.
 For example, for the quarter ending September 30, the report is due by the end of November and should include all data received through the end of October for the quarter ending September 30.
 These quarterly reports shall include all un-reconciled items until such time that TENNCARE notifies the CONTRACTOR otherwise.